 Possible solutions

 Make rewards realistic and conditional.
 In essence, compliment someone on a specific job done well, instead of broad emotional rewards.
-Be a bit more professional, perhaps the constant hugging is not such a good thing?
+Be a bit more professional, perhaps the constant hugging is not such a good thing? - They get a new identity based on the group.

 The “ideal image” is the Burning Man persona: Carefree, the eternal traveler, unbound by relationships, jobs or anything similar, experimental and spiritual.
 During my time at the NZ collective I saw more than one “spontaneous dress up party”, where suddenly half of your colleagues are dressed in fur coats, bunny ears, half undressed and in various levels of intoxication.